FOSDEM/website/content/sponsors/hp.markdown

 title: HP
 url: http://www.hp.com/go/opensource/
 ---
-As the world’s largest IT company, HP focuses on simplifying technology experiences for all its customers – from individual consumers to large enterprises.
+As the world's largest IT company, HP focuses on simplifying technology experiences for all its customers - from individual consumers to large enterprises.

 HP helps businesses focus on innovation instead of IT operations by offering